-Adult potato beetles are easy to spot because they are quite dramatically marked.
+Adult potato bugs, potato bugs or Jerusalem crickets are easy to spot because they are quite dramatically marked.
 Their wings are black and striped with a yellow-orange color, and their heads are orange with black spots.

 Crop Diversity Is Key

 If you have a mixed crop, colorado bugs may ignore some plants and focus on others, so it’s a good idea to keep a diversified organic garden.

 This type of garden is more likely to attract beneficial insects which are natural predators of potato bugs.